Genoscope-LBGB/arima_htslib/README.md

 Each tool comes with its own usage instructions.
 You can access the help message for any tool by running it with the -h or --help option.

 ## Tools Included
-filter_five_end: Filtering alignments based on 5-prime
+filter_five_end: Filters alignments based on the 5-prime end (extracted from the cigar field).
-two_read_bam_combiner: Combine alignments of R1 and R2 and filter out low quality mapping
+two_read_bam_combiner: Combines alignments of R1 and R2 and filter out low quality mappings.
-get_stats: Calculates various statistics from BAM files.
+get_stats: Calculates various statistics from the BAM file.

 ## License
 This project is licensed under the CeCILL License - see the [LICENSE file](http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html) for details.